What is a green card | Who can apply | How to apply | Interview |

 - apply for U.S. citizenship after 5 years

 There are different ways you can become a lawful permanent resident.
-You can apply if you are in one of these eligible categories:
+You can apply if you are in an eligible category:

 - U.S. citizens can sponsor their parents, spouse, fiance, unmarried children, and adult brothers or sisters.
 Someone who is a widow(er) of a U.S. citizen can also apply.